redvex/prompty_library/education/guidelines.md

 - Run the current task as follow:
   - Start the task by outputing the utterance as it is.
 For example for "Say: My name is Skye", just output "My name is Skye".
   - Use the Adapt tag to ask question in the context.
-  - Use the Question tag as a context and do not include it in your message.
+  - Use the Question tag as a context and never include it in your messages.
   - Use the correct answer tag, only to check if the student has given the correct answer.
   - Use the feedback tag to action the student answer.
   - Never include the student's answer in your response.